 SaaS terms and conditions (basic)

-This is a short-form SaaS terms and conditions, with support and maintenance provisions.
+This is a short-form software-as-a-service (SaaS) terms and conditions template, with accompanying support services provisions.

 The document sets out the basis upon which a customer may use a hosted software system.
 Rights of usage are expressed both positively, stating what the customer is permitted do do, and negatively, with a list of limitations and prohibitions.
 Usage may optionally be governed by a distinct acceptable use policy (set out as a schedule to this document).

-The maintenance and support provisions in the T&Cs are comparatively short and simple: unlike in the standard and premium versions of this document, there are no SLAs setting out the details of how support and maintenance will be provided.
+The support provisions in the T&Cs are comparatively short and simple: unlike in the standard and premium versions of this document, there are no service level commitments / agreements setting out the details of exactly how support will be provided.

 Standard confidentiality are included.
-This document also includes provisions designed to help both parties to comply with the General Data Protection Regulation (GDPR), which is in force from 25 May 2018.
+This document also includes provisions designed to help both parties to comply with the General Data Protection Regulation (GDPR).

 The document has been designed for B2B (rather than B2C) SaaS arrangements.Ask about this document